eschabell/jbpm3_exception_framework/readme.txt

-Project space to put together the results of a generic exception framework example based on jBPM version 3.2.5.SP5.
+Project space to put together the results of a generic exception framework example based on jBPM version 3.2.8 (see pom.xml for dependencies).

 Currently only running a test to show simple node failing, then passing exception and all process context over to the Exception Framework.
 This framework defaults currently